SimonTett/OptClim_UKESM/README.md

-Software to support UKESM1 data processing.
+Software to support UKESM1 data processing
+You need:
+1) comp_sim_obs_UKESM_atmos.py which actually does the data post processing.
+   It expects to either run in the directory with netcdf files or to be given the directory.
+See its documentation.
+2) UKESM_test_opt.json -- config file
+3) Set up the environment var OPT_UKESM to point to the root dir for the UKESM stuff!

 To produce the observed dataset proceed as follows -- on burn where data lives.